UPDATE (12.03.2021): Canal Street Flip image updated.

 Welcome back to my ongoing NYTIP series!
-In my last post, I began expounding on point 2 in the three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
+In my last post, I began expounding on point two in my three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
 In this post, I will discuss subway extensions to Co-op City.

 Welcome to my ongoing NYTIP series!
 In the next series of posts, I will expound on point 2 in my three-point plan to fix the NYC Subway – extend.
 I’ll begin with Phase 2 of the Second Avenue Subway (SAS) and rail service to LaGuardia Airport.
 The current plans fall short, so allow me to discuss a better way.